DATA ARCHITECTURE RECOMMENDATIONS (MIGRATION TO SNOWFLAKE)

 Organization

 Our client is a SaaS Products and Services provider headquartered in Austin, TX.
 They build and sell 30+ products in the areas of Marketing, IT, HR, Legal, Contact Center, and Business Operations.
-They serve clients in North America and EMEA.
+They serve clients in North America and the EMEA region.

 Challenge

-Our client uses SQL Server as a key-value data store to manage Customer and Transactional data ingested from clients and for an ID resolution pipeline, including data standardization, deduplication, and match-merge.
+Our client utilizes SQL Server as a key-value data store to manage Customer and Transactional data ingested from clients, as well as for an ID resolution pipeline that includes data standardization, deduplication, and match-merge.
 This data is transformed and ingested nightly to a home-grown ADS (Analytical Data Store) for self-service customer analysis and campaign management.

 The current data pipeline involves multiple transformations in preparation for analysis.
 ADS is updated nightly with updates from the previous day.
 The Analytical Data Store cannot store more than four billion rows in a table and cannot scale horizontally.
 The client sought to alleviate some of these limitations: